gayuka/resume-for-ADA/README.md

 2014 - 2015

 *Armenian Cultural Association of WA*   Bellevue, WA

 Direct, coordinate and effectively plan events to develop Armenian community.
 Responsibilities
 - Planning, organizing, promoting, facilitating and coordinating different types of events
 - Monitoring and coordinating the timeline of an event
 - Preparing event reports
 - Preparing the event budget
 - Ensuring the event venue is ready on time
-- Creating and revising plans and layouts for different -
+- Creating and revising plans and layouts for different events
 - Ensuring the event location fulfils all building, health and safety requirements
 -------------------
 **Expert at Social Department**